dart-archive/www.dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 Of interest are the two page elements that have IDs:
 `to-do-input` and `to-do-list`.
-The first identifies the \<input> element into which the user types.
+The first identifies the &lt;input&gt; element into which the user types.
-The second identifies the \<ul> (unordered list) element containing the task items.
+The second identifies the &lt;ul&gt; (unordered list) element containing the task items.
-Dart code adds elements to this list whenver the user enters text into the input element.
+Dart code adds elements to this list whenever the user enters text into the input element.

 ##Getting an element from the DOM {#dart-code}